nbgallery/nbgallery/docs/database_storage.md

 The output of this command will tell you if any notebooks were unable to be migrated, this is usually caused by a revision or a notebook being missing from the file system.
 This means content is actually missing and migration would not be possible for those specific notebooks or revisions.

-**NOTE: These notebooks and revisions are already inaccessible and attempts should be made to purge them from the system**
+These notebooks and revisions are already inaccessible and attempts should be made to purge them from the system.

+## Migration from database->disk is not supported
+Migration is currently a one-way activity.
+We do not have a script to revert to on-disk storage.
+It is recommended that you clone your environment, do a migration and spend some time testing it for stability and performance before migrating your production environment.
+While reverting is possible it gets complicated if you are also tracking revisions.